Words by: John Gordon

 You'll also need a head torch and if you think it will be chilly take a lightweight insulated jacket to sleep in and a small hot water bottle.

-Wearing a woolly or beanie hat at night can be a life-saver on a cool night but don't wear socks that are too tight.
-Loose socks are fine but tight socks will only cut off circulation.
+Wearing a woolly or beanie hat at night can be a life-saver on a chilly night but don't wear socks that are too tight.
+Loose socks are ok, but tight socks will only cut off circulation.

 It is vital that you have some method of dealing with toileting and waste while wild camping.
 Take a pocket trowel and dog poop bags, or similar.